-The A7 went through a bit of a transition, too.
+The full frame A7 went through a bit of a transition, too.
 The A7II added a sophisticated sensor-based IS system and refined the body design from the original.
 These changes then were rolled through the entire line, so as I write this, all the A7 models have a Mark II version out.

 The Sony Uniqueness

 The other aspect of the NEX-to-Alpha change that was off-putting to some was Sony's change in camera controls (UI).
 On the very original firmware for the NEX-3 and NEX-5, every control pretty much centered around three buttons and one dial, and these were definitely not optimally configured.
 Firmware updates gave users customization options that pretty much ended most of the complaints, and subsequent models improved on it.
-Indeed, the NEX-5R, NEX-6, and NEX-7 all had plenty of direct user control and configuration, and while it is more "modern" than "traditional,” I didn't find any real problems with that design.
+Indeed, the NEX-5R, NEX-6, and NEX-7 all had plenty of direct user control and configuration, and while that was more "modern" than "traditional,” I didn't have any real problems with that design.

 One highlight of the Sony mirrorless line has been sensors.
 These days we've got state-of-the-art 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
 In the full frame FE-mount cameras, we’ve got 12mp, 24mp, and 42mp choices These are essentially the same sensors or relatives to those in Sony's DSLRs (and in some Nikon and Pentax DSLRs).